Teaching, Learning & Leadership

-Each student is required to earn 21 credits to be eligible for graduation, 19 of which are in major subjects.
-In grades 9-12 each student is required to take a minimum of 5 major courses and physical education each year.
-In addition, health and driver education are required to graduate.
-Students must pass the required courses and accumulate sufficient additional full credit electives to satisfy the minimum requirements listed below.
+Each student is required to earn 21 credits to be eligible for graduation.
+In grades 9-12, each student is required to take a minimum of 5 full credit courses and Physical Education each year.
+In addition, Health is taken in 10th grade and is required to graduate.
+Students must pass the required courses and accumulate sufficient elective credit to satisfy the minimum requirements listed below:

 |Academic Course Area||Credits|

 |Health & PE||2|